Galapagos - Formalities

 It is possible the Navy will come on board to do an inspection, and check for foreign food, animals, guns and contraband.

-The cost of the GNP inspection is borne by the visitor and the fee is $50 per person on board.
+The cost of the GNP inspection is borne by the visitor and is charged per person on board.
 The ministerial approval also gives the GNP the authority to demand that if a yacht fails to meet their requirements (reasonable level of risk), they must leave the Galapagos Marine Reserve.
 If assessed (and it can take up to 3 days to know if you have passed or not), you may be required to exit the marine reserve (40 miles offshore), carry out remedial cleaning work on your hull and re-enter.

 The Immigration office must be visited next.
 It is advisable to use your agent for immigration although the procedures are simple and previously it was possible to do it yourself.
 Some agents will include immigration in their fee.
 It is best to check.